fieldmapp/fieldmapp.github.io/content/en/publications/core/_index.md

 linkTitle: "Core Publications"
 weight: 20
 description: >
-  In the publications listed below you will find more detailed information about the FieldMApp and its use cases.
+  More detailed information about the FieldMApp and its use cases can be found in the publication list below.
 The focus of this compilation is on topics concerning the software itself.
 Examples include its structural design, implemented functionalities and possible applications.
 ---